GithubCsaba/testautomation/src/test/resources/features/userstories.md

 1.
 As a customer,
-I want to clear the cookies in the Chrome browser, so that I can to accept the cookies on the TESCO website at all entries.
+I want to clear the cookies in the Chrome browser, so that I can accept the cookies on the TESCO website at all entries.

 2.
 As a customer,